a2e-mmc/assessment/README.md

 - **Standardized datasets** from observations and simulations, ready for use in our analyses
 - **MMC studies** that utilize these datasets

+Note: If you see the following message on github when trying to view a notebook on github,
+> Sorry, something went wrong.
+Reload?

+Try pasting the URL into https://nbviewer.jupyter.org

+## Layout of repository

 The planned structure of this repository is as follows:

 ![alt text](assessment.png "github a2e-mmc/assessment organizational structure")